 ]]>

-A cosmetology license allows professionals to provide a wide range of beauty services, including hair, skin, and nails.
-In Texas, licensing is overseen by the , and the services you can perform depend on your training and the state’s scope of practice guidelines.
+In Texas, licensing is overseen by the , and the specific services you can perform depend on your training and the state’s scope of practice guidelines.

 What Is a Cosmetology License in Texas?

 A cosmetology license allows you to work professionally in the beauty industry, offering services across hair, skin, and nails.
-To earn your license, you must complete a state-approved cosmetology training program and pass the required licensing exams.
+To earn your cosmetology license in Texas, you must complete a state-approved training program of 1,000 hours and pass the required written and practical licensing exams.

 Training programs are designed to prepare you for real-world work.
 You’ll learn hands-on technical skills like cutting and coloring hair, along with client communication, sanitation practices, and foundational beauty knowledge that supports long-term success.